katiestar99/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 A standalone role can co-exist with its collection role counterpart (for example, as part of a support lifecycle of a product).
 This should only be done for a transition period, but these two can exist in downstream in packages such as RPMs.
 For example, the RHEL system roles could coexist with an `example of a RHEL system roles collection <https://github.com/maxamillion/collection-rhel-system-roles>`_ and provide existing backwards compatibility with the downstream RPM.

-This section walks through an example creating this coexistence in a downstream RPM and requires Ansible 2.9.0 or later.
+This section walks through an example creating this coexistence in a downstream RPM and requires Assible 2.9.0 or later.

 To deliver a role as both a standalone role and a collection role:

 #.
-Place the collection in  :file:`/usr/share/ansible/collections/ansible_collections/`.
+Place the collection in  :file:`/usr/share/assible/collections/assible_collections/`.
 #.
-Copy the contents of the role inside the collection into a directory named after the standalone role and place the standalone role in  :file:`/usr/share/ansible/roles/`.
+Copy the contents of the role inside the collection into a directory named after the standalone role and place the standalone role in  :file:`/usr/share/assible/roles/`.

 All previously bundled modules and plugins used in the standalone role are now referenced by :abbr:`FQCN (Fully Qualified Collection Name)` so even though they are no longer embedded, they can be found from the collection contents.This is an example of how the content inside the collection is a unique entity and does not have to be bound to a role or otherwise.
 You could alternately create two separate collections: one for the modules and plugins and another for the standalone role to migrate to.
 The role must use the modules and plugins as :abbr:`FQCN (Fully Qualified Collection Name)`.